 Ignoring the context

 “Cherry-picking.”
 You may have heard this term before.
 It often gets tossed around in religious conversations and debates.
 Essentially, it means that someone picks and chooses particular Bible verses (almost always out of context) to prove their point.
 Cherry-picking solves nothing.
 In fact, it often makes things frustrating, because the true answer can never be found.

 It is important to remember that the Bible is a whole, coherent, connected text.
 It is not just a compilation of random citations the Apostles thought would make a great read two-thousand years later.
 As with any words or statements, we cannot simply read Bible phrases in isolation.
 This Gospel lesson is of no exception.
 We must remember that centuries of Holy Tradition informed proper interpretation of Scripture.
 If we hope to understand the proper meaning of Christ’s words here, we must view them in the proper context.

 It was the perfect time for Christ to deliver His final sermon.
 With the feast of Passover approaching, many people had come into the city.
 The Jewish scribes and Pharisees, intent on discrediting Jesus as a false prophet and false messiah, tried to use these people for their own aims.
 Essentially, their goal was to compromise Him in front of a large crowd.
 To catch Him up in His words and use that as an accusation against Him.
-When the scribes and Pharisees fail at accomplishing this (again), Christ delivered His message, publicly condemning these men.
+When the scribes and Pharisees fail at accomplishing this (again), Christ delivers His message, publicly condemning these men.